BB9z/RFKit/README.md

 Some helper function for GCD.

 ### Language extensions
-Include some components from [libextobjc](https://github.com/jspahrsummers/libextobjc) and [ReactiveCocoa](https://github.com/ReactiveCocoa/ReactiveCocoa/blob/master/LICENSE.md):
+Include some components from [libextobjc](https://github.com/jspahrsummers/libextobjc):

 * metamacros.h, macros for metaprogramming.
 * EXTKeyPathCoding, allows compile-time verification of key paths.
 * EXTScope, several tools relative to scope.